ppatierno/enmasse-iot-demo/README.md

 The current repo provides the following resources (in the `spark` directory) for deploying an Apache Spark cluster in _standalone mode_ made of one master node and one worker node.

 * _Dockerfile_ : a Docker file for building an Apache Spark image
-* _start-common.sh, start-master.sh, start-worker.sh_ : some bash files for starting the master and the worker node
+* _start-common.sh, start-master.sh, start-worker.sh_ : bash files for starting the master and the worker node
-* _spark-master.yaml, spark-master-service.yaml_ : YAML resources files which describe deployment and service for the master node to deploy on Kubernetes
+* _spark-master.yaml, spark-master-service.yaml_ : YAML resources files which describe Kubernetes/OpenShift deployments and services for the master node to deploy
-* _spark-worker.yaml_ : YAML resources file which describes deployment for the worker node to deploy on Kubernetes
+* _spark-worker.yaml_ : YAML resources file which describes Kubernetes/OpenShift deployment for the worker node

 The above deployment files refer to the ppatierno/spark:2.0 image available on Docker Hub but you can re-build such image using the Dockerfile and then changing the image name in the related deployment files.

-> Credits to [this](https://github.com/phatak-dev/kubernetes-spark) project and [this](https://github.com/kubernetes/kubernetes/tree/master/examples/spark) project for definining the above Dockerfile and YAML resources file for deploying Apache Spark on Kubernetes.
+> Credits to [this](https://github.com/phatak-dev/kubernetes-spark) and [this](https://github.com/kubernetes/kubernetes/tree/master/examples/spark) projects for defining the above Dockerfile(s) and YAML resources files for deploying Apache Spark on Kubernetes.
+The OpenShift deployment is provided through the [radanalytics.io](http://radanalytics.io/) project.

 ## Kubernetes